crispinprojects/pi-webcam-security/README.md

 sudo umount /media/usb
 ```

-Note that the mount command defaults to the root user.
+Note that the mount command defaults to the root user and so you need to use sudo when copying files.

 ## Webcam